sgalg/Genomica/README.md

-# Introduction to Genomica

-##The version 2.0.0 of Genomica has been released!
+# The version 2.0.0 of Genomica has been released

-#Major updates:
+## Major updates:
 * Genomica now includes a comprehensive data frame pre-check, allowing users to easily identify potential discrepancies in the input data frames before running analyses.
 * Linear mixed model diagnosis.
 A new output directory, `Model_Diagnosis`, provides a comprehensive analysis of the model residuals, testing for normality, heteroscedasticity and outliers.
 * Users can now specify the significance threshold below which adjusted p-values are considered significant.